inclement/inclem.net/content/100115-python3inp4a.rst

 least one Kivy-specific function.
 These too are being actively worked on, especially as more people start to move their apps to SDL2.

-I've also phrased this as Python 2 (built locally) vs Python 3 (from CrystaX), but actually CrystaX also supports Python 2.7 and I hope to add this option in the near future.
+I've also phrased this as Python 2 built locally vs Python 3 from CrystaX, but actually CrystaX also supports Python 2.7 and I hope to add this option in the near future.
 As discussed in the technical details, it also should absolutely be possible to have a local Python 3 build, which I'd like to eventually come back to.